 Are you pacing like a cat trying to figure out why you are training or exercising so hard yet you can’t seem to lose weight?
 Are you counting calories or macros and food-journaling like a champion only to experience minimal success?
 Fear not my friend.
 “Calories in equals calories out” is a thing of the past.

 Just as science has evolved, we must do the same with our approach to weight loss.
-Believe it or not, your fueling strategy, basically what you eat and when often carries more weight in the battle of weight loss than exercise.
+Believe it or not, your fueling strategy, basically what you eat and when often carries more weight in the battle of weight loss than exercising or following old-school low-fat/low-calorie approaches.
 There are numerous ways to accelerate weight loss, but the concepts we endorse here at MFSN are safe and sustainable.
 What’s the point of trying to lose weight if you can’t keep it off?

 1. Leave a Gap Between Food and Bed

 Your body needs to adequately “rest and digest” for ultimate cellular repair.
 One of the absolute best ways to ensure this happens is to stop eating at least 1 hour before bed, ideally 2-3 hours.
 This allows ample time for the body to digest our food before we lay it to rest.
 When our body has the chance to fully repair and rejuvenate after a long day, this promotes better digestion, healthy cortisol levels, and a high functioning metabolism.
 Not to mention, quality of sleep typically improves when our body is not trying to digest.
 When sleep is optimal, weight loss naturally becomes a much less cumbersome task because our body has the strength and energy to run like a well-oiled machine.

 One of the worst possible tactics for weight loss is skipping meals in the early or middle part of your day!
 In theory, it makes sense: consume less calories = lose weight more quickly.
 Unfortunately, this process backfires for most.